Risk and Crisis Management

 Risk Culture

-Participation in Building Risk Culture: We encourage everyone in the organization to take part in risk management while the Board of Directors and senior executives play an important role in fostering an effective organizational risk culture through formulating the risk management policy and strategy as well as overseeing that these are duly implemented.
+We encourage everyone in the organization to take part in risk governance and risk management and the Board of Directors and senior executives play an important role in fostering an effective risk culture through formulating the risk management policy and strategy as well as overseeing that these are duly adopted.
 All employees are required to take ownership of and share in the responsibilities in managing the Bank’s risks under the Three Lines of Defense principle.
-We also require all business units to evaluate relevant risk issues in accordance with risk assessment principles, internal controls, and other related policies of the Bank while providing various channels to receive comments and suggestions related to risk issues from employees at all levels to promote the participation of everyone in the organization.
+We also require all business units to consider their respective relevant risk issues in accordance with risk assessment principles and internal controls of the Bank.
+We provide various channels to receive comments and suggestions related to risk issues and risk management measures from all employees to promote participation of everyone in the organization.

-Risk-aware Product and Service Development: We require those business units responsible for the development of products, services, work systems and work processes to consider potential risks and impacts to the Bank and related stakeholders.
-Business units are required to undertake a risk and impact assessment according to the Bank’s criteria in areas such as finance, information security, personal data privacy protection, anti-money laundering and combatting the financing of terrorism and the proliferation of weapons of mass destruction, market conduct, and laws and regulations.
+We require those business units responsible for the development of products, services, work systems and work processes to consider potential risks and impacts to the Bank and stakeholders.
+Specifically, they are required to undertake risk and impact assessments according to the Bank’s criteria in areas such as finance, information and data security, personal data privacy protection, anti-money laundering and combatting the financing of terrorism and proliferation of weapons of mass destruction, market conduct, and laws and regulations.
 Appropriate measures to mitigate such risks are put in place accordingly.

-Performance Evaluation Linked to Risk Management Performance: The Bank has included risk indicators as part of the performance evaluation of those executives in risk management-related units, and one of the factors used to consider their financial remuneration such as bonuses and special compensation.
+The Bank has set risk indicators as part of the performance evaluation of executives in several units, and as one of the factors used to consider their financial remuneration such as bonuses and special compensation.

 Task Force on Climate-related Financial Disclosures